Duality for commutative group stacks: Dual of a commutative group stack

 \begin{lem} Let $S$ be a scheme and let $X$ be an algebraic stack over~$S$ such that $X(S)$ is nonempty and $\Oc_S\to f_*\Oc_X$ is an isomorphism (where $f$ is the structural morphism of $X$).
 Let~$Y\to S$ be an affine morphism of schemes.
 Then any morphism~$g~:~X\to Y$ is \emph{constant}, \emph{i.e.} it factorizes through $f$. \end{lem} \begin{proof} Let $x\in X(S)$.
 It suffices to prove that the maps $g$ and $g\circ x\circ f$ are equal.
 We can assume that $S$ and $Y$ are affine.
 Now the set $\Hom(X,Y)$ can be identified with $\Hom(\Gamma(Y,\Oc_Y), \Gamma(X,\Oc_X))$ and the result follows. \end{proof}

-\begin{lem} Let $G$ be a commutative group algebraic stack.
+\begin{lem} Let $G$ be an algebraic commutative group stack.
 Assume that $\Oc_S \to f_*\Oc_G$ is universally an isomorphism.
 Then $H^{-1}(D(G))=0$, and the natural morphism from $D(G)$ to~$\Pic_{G/S}$ is a monomorphism. \end{lem} \begin{proof} Let $\varphi : H^0(G)\to \gm$ be a morphism of group sheaves.
 By~\ref{morphisme_constant} the induced morphism from $G$ to $\gm$ is trivial and this implies that $\varphi$ is trivial.
 Since the assumptions are stable under base change, it follows that $H^0(G)^D=0$, hence $H^{-1}(D(G))=0$.

 To prove that $D(G)\to \Pic_{G/S}$ is a monomorphism, it suffices to prove that the induced map from $D(G)(S)$ to $\Pic_{G/S}(S)$ is injective (again because the assumptions are stable under base change).
 Let $\sigma : G\to B\gm$ be an $S$-point of $D(G)$, such that the corresponding invertible sheaf is mapped to 0 in $\Pic_{G/S}(S)$.
 By~\cite[2.2.6]{Brochard_Picard} it is mapped to 0 in $\Pic(G)/\Pic(S)$, which means that the morphism of stacks underlying $\sigma$ factorizes through $S$.
-This in turn implies that the morphism of group stacks $\sigma$ is trivial. \end{proof}
+This in turn implies that the morphism of commutative group stacks $\sigma$ is trivial. \end{proof}

 \begin{prop} Let $G$ be an abelian stack over a base scheme $S$.
 Then the forgetful morphism from $D(G)$ to $\champic(G/S)$ induces a functorial isomorphism